bruno-ponne/coding-the-past/_posts/2023-02-07-Linear-Models-in-R.md

 <br>

-## 4. Describing the relationship of carbon emissions and temperatures with R lm
+## 4. Implementing linear models with R

 Linear Regression studies the relationship between a dependent and an explanatory variable.
 It predicts the mean value of the dependent variable given certain values of the explanatory variable.
 In our case, we would like to describe how temperatures vary according to total carbon emissions, that is, the dependent variable is temperatures and the explanatory (independent) variable is carbon emissions.
 Clearly more variables other than carbon emission are capable of explaining temperature variation, but for this example we will use a simplified model with only one explanatory variable.